keboola/processor-decompress/README.md

 ## GZIP

-GZIP files are kept where they were originally stored (supporting subfolders).
+GZIP files are decompressed to a folder with the same name as the original archive.

 ### Example